muhidabid/muhidabid/README.md

 About me:

+- I am currently working at Audi AG Ingolstadt, Charging Hubs, as a Data Analytics and Frontend intern

 - I am learning AI and Robotics, focusing on math-heavy concepts

 - I have experience with Full-stack web dev, back-end dev and UI/UX design